Christy Martin

-Christine Renea Salters (previously Martin, born June 12, 1968), nicknamed "the Coal Miner's Daughter", is an American former professional boxer, boxing analyst and motivational speaker.
+Christine Renea Salters (previously Martin, born June 12, 1968), nicknamed "the Coal Miner's Daughter", is an American former professional boxer, boxing analyst, and motivational speaker.
 Competing from 1989–2012, she held the WBC female super welterweight title in 2009.
 Martin was the first female boxer elected to the Nevada Boxing Hall of Fame in 2016.
 She was elected to the International Boxing Hall of Fame in 2020, the first year that women were on the ballot.

 Early life

 Martin was born Christy Renea Salters on June 12, 1968, in Mullens, West Virginia.
 She attended Mullens High School.

 She played various sports as a child including Little League baseball and all-state basketball.
-According to Martin, she was aware she was a lesbian from "5th or 6th grade".
+According to Martin, from "5th or 6th grade" she knew that she is lesbian.
 She was in a relationship with her basketball teammate Sherry Lusk throughout high school, of which her parents disapproved.
 She attended Concord College in Athens, West Virginia, on a basketball scholarship and earned a BS in education.

 In her memoir Fighting for Survival, Martin states she was sexually abused as a child by a family friend.

-Career
+Professional career

 Throughout her career, Martin was nicknamed "the Coal Miner's Daughter" in reference to her father's occupation.

 Martin is said to be “the most successful and prominent female boxer in the United States” and the person who “legitimized” women’s participation in the sport of boxing.
 She began her career fighting in “Toughwoman” contests and won three consecutive titles.
-She then began training with boxing coach, Jim Martin, who became her husband in 1991.
+She then began training with boxing coach Jim Martin, who became her husband in 1991.

 Martin started her professional boxing career at the age of 21 with a six-round draw with Angela Buchanan in 1989.
 She had her first training under the direction of Charlie Sensabaugh of Daniels, West Virginia.
 Martin won a rematch with Buchanan one month later with a second round knockout.
 Andrea DeShong then beat Martin in a five-round decision.
 Martin then had nineteen consecutive wins, including two against Jamie Whitcomb and Suzanne Riccio-Major as well as a rubber match win against Buchanan.
 On October 15, 1993, Martin defeated Beverly Szymansky.
 Martin won by knocking out Szymansky in three rounds.
 Martin fought to a draw against debutante Laura Serrano in Las Vegas.

 Martin's next fights included a rematch with Szymansky and a fourth fight with Buchanan.
 In 1993 Martin signed a promotional agreement with International Hall of Fame Promoter Don King that would put her in the international spotlight.
 Her first fights in that new agreement would be against Melinda Robinson and Sue Chase on the undercard of the Julio Cesar Chavez vs Frankie Randall fight in the first ever fight card at the MGM Grand Hotel in Las Vegas, Nevada, on January 29, 1994.